 If you have some, you are exposed to the action of these substances via:

 - Digestive: through food and water with pesticide residues.

-- Respiratory: by inhalation of the indoor air of homes and pollutants present in the outdoor environment.
-Also during work that requires handling of products with these contaminants.
+- Respiratory: through inhalation of indoor air in homes and pollutants present in the outdoor environment.
+Also during the performance of work that requires the handling of products with these contaminants.